ExcellentDarkTea/MidtermProject-prediction-term-deposit/README.md

 ## 📈 Results
-The final model achieves an accuracy of X% with an F1-score of Y%.
-The interpretability analysis reveals that features like `duration`, `age`, and `job` are the most influential in predicting term deposit subscriptions.
+The final model achieves an F1-score of 51.76% on the validation dataset.
+The interpretability analysis reveals that features like economic factors are the most influential in predicting term deposit subscriptions.

 | Model                     |  Validation F1 | Validation Average Precision | Train Threshold | Train F1 | Train Average Precision |
 |---------------------------|--------------|----------------------------|----------------|---------|------------------------|